 For as long as I can remember, baking has been an integral part of my life.
 Thanks to busy parents and hungry siblings, I was encouraged to cook from a relatively young age.
 Time spent in the kitchen naturally piqued my interest in baking, and that glimmer of interest blossomed into a heart-warming hobby that rejuvenates my stressful days, improves upon even the happiest moments, and brings joy to the people around me.

 They say that the way to a man’s heart is through his stomach.
 It has been my experience that the way to ANYONE’S heart is through the stomach.
 To me, food is not simply about sustenance.
 The time that I spend in my kitchen, the effort and care that I pour into my confectionary creations, is a labor of love that brings me just as much satisfaction as it does my hungry friends and family.

 This essay doesn’t share many life-defining revelations; we learn, as a brief aside, that the author often cared for her younger siblings, but little beyond that.
 Yet despite its relative lack of major information, it reveals a lot about who the author is.
 We learn that the author knows how to turn a phrase, the author is a warm and caring person, the author has a sense of humor, and the author will bring us cookies if we admit her to our imaginary college.
 All in all, we see a student who is a skilled writer with a warm heart – positive traits, to be sure.

 Get College Essay Help

 We’re experts at helping students craft stellar college admission essays.
 From coming up with ideas to organizing your thoughts to drafting and revising, our writing tutors know how to help you create top college essays to boost your chance of admission at your dream school.
-Contact us to learn more about our College Essay Bootcamp.
+Contact us to learn more about our College Essay Program.
 If you’re just getting started with your college essay, here is some advice on getting into the college essay mindset.